singer-io/singer-tap-tester/README.md

   - Should be clean interface
   - Should use standards for cross-platform Python (e.g., use os.linesep instead of `\n`, and so on.
 5. Testing advice (what makes a good tap-tester test?)

+## Basic Test Writing Standards (Don'ts)

+1. Don't import the tap code directly.
+This is meant to be true black-box integration testing, and importing a client library muddies that up, and may actually make a test ineffective.
+2. Don't create or delete data, these should be generic, and should rely on data that already exists to test the tap's features.
+This is not always possible, but should be for those who are interested in the tap.